JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-03/market-gardening-in-march-the-dutch-farmer/index.md

 ---
 title: Market Gardening in March, by The Dutch Farmer
-description: 'Spring is here and a lot is happening in the garden: bees are at work, sowing new crops is the main job and overwinter crops are still producing.'
+description: "Spring is here and a lot is happening in the garden: bees are at work, sowing new crops is the main job and overwinter crops are still producing."
 image: images/2023-03-06-a-man-in-a-garden-sowing-seed-on-a-garden-bed.jpg
 imageAlt: A man in a garden sowing seed on a garden bed
 date: 2023-03-06